Cipriano Facchinetti: Career

 During the exile he took part in the constitution of the anti-fascist transversal movement Justice and Freedom.
 The national secretariat of the Italian Republican Party, of which it was part, had also moved to Paris.
 On 7 October 1928 he signed with Miguel de Unamuno and Eduardo Ortega y Gasset a pact signed by the Spanish and Italian republican organizations for the defense of common ideals and the creation of a future democratic European federation.
 From February 1935 to April 1938 he was national secretary of the PRI, until July 1936 collegially with Mario Angeloni and then alone.

 At the same time, he held a top role in the field of Freemasonry, having been appointed, in 1931, to the office of First Overseer in the Council of the Order of the Grand Orient of Italy in exile; he was affiliated to the "Eugenio Chiesa lodge" in Paris.
 He knew the Freemason Arcangelo Ghisleri, a follower of Carlo Cattaneo.

 In 1943, being in Marseille, he was arrested by the Germans and taken to Rome to the Regina Coeli prison, until July 25.
 Released, following the fall of fascism, after 8 September he had to resume his exile route, being wanted by the police, and took refuge in Switzerland.
 From there he took an active part in the partisan struggle.
 In 1944, with the liberation of southern and central Italy, he returned to Rome.

 In 1946 he was appointed member of the National Council, representing the Republican Party.
 On 28 June, he was nominated by his party for the election of the provisional Head of the Italian State, placing himself immediately after the newly elected Enrico De Nicola.

 In 1946 he was elected deputy in the Constituent Assembly, while in 1948 he was appointed Senator by right.
 In 1946 he was also appointed Minister of War in the second De Gasperi government, while in 1947 he was appointed Minister of Defence in the fourth De Gasperi government.

+Death

 He died in Rome on 18 February 1952, at the age of 63.